choutianxius/gym-super-mario-bros/README.md

 - $\epsilon$ exponentially degrades from 1 to 0.02, with degradation factor being 0.99995
 - Trained for 50000 episodes
 - Trained with 1 Nvidia RTX 4090 graphic card with 24 GB VRAM for about 48 hours

+## Train the Agent by Yourself

+Check `train.py`.
+Trained weights will be saved in the `./save/` folder.